awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

 1. After the launch configuration is created, you must create an Auto Scaling group\.

-   + If you are new to Auto Scaling and you are using the Create Auto Scaling group wizard, you are taken to the next step automatically\.
+   + If you are new to Amazon EC2 Auto Scaling and you are using the Create Auto Scaling group wizard, you are taken to the next step automatically\.

    + Otherwise, choose **Create an Auto Scaling group using this launch configuration**\.